lecode-official/mvvm-framework/Documentation/ProjectStructure.md

 ## MvvmFramework.Samples.Wpf

-This project contains a sample application, which showcases the usage of the MVVM Framework.
-It implements the canonical Todo list application.
-If you want more information on the inner workings of the sample application, please consult the [quick start guide](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/QuickStart.md), which goes through code step by step and explains some of the most important features of the MVVM Framework.
+This project contains sample applications, which showcase the usage of the MVVM Framework on bot WPF and the UWP platform.
+They implement the canonical todo list application.
+If you want more information on the inner workings of the sample applications, please consult the [Quick Start Guide (WPF)](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/QuickStart.md).
+A quick start guide for the the Window universal app platform (UWP) is coming soon.
+The quick start guides go through the code step by step and explain some of the most important features of the
+MVVM Framework.